Reno Water Quality at a Glance

 - Testing Scope: TMWA conducts over 25,000 water quality tests annually throughout the system, with enhanced monitoring during periods of drought and seasonal river flow changes.

-- Compliance Status: Reno’s water meets or exceeds all federal and state drinking water standards, maintaining full compliance with EPA and Nevada Division of Environmental Protection regulations.
+- Compliance Status: Reno’s water meets federal and state drinking water standards, maintaining compliance with EPA and Nevada Division of Environmental Protection regulations, though 8 contaminants exceed health guidelines established by the Environmental Working Group.

-- Modern Treatment Facilities: Chalk Bluff and Glendale treatment plants utilize multi-stage treatment processes including coagulation, sedimentation, multi-media filtration, and advanced disinfection.
+- Modern Treatment Facilities: Chalk Bluff and Glendale treatment plants utilize multi-stage treatment processes including coagulation, sedimentation, multi-media filtration, and chlorine disinfection.

 - Corrosion Control: Optimized pH adjustment and mineral balance prevent metal leaching from pipes, with special consideration for Reno’s naturally hard water composition.